Ella June Ella June

 #5 - Eryngium - What is a garden without a blue flower?
 These beauties are frequently found in grocery store bouquets for a reason.
 Their color is so rich and vivid that they make a bouquet sing... and they are quite easy to grow.
 If you have patience to wait 2 years for blooms, you can even grow them easily from seed!

 #4 - Echinacea - These flowers have some such a long way from just the regular cone flower our grandmother's grew.
 While I still love the basic coneflower shape, the specialty doubles and truffles steal my heart every single time.
 I think I need to grow all the colors, and there are soo many to choose from!
-The polinators love them.
+The pollinators love them.
 They hold up in a vase for 10+ days.
 They are drought tolerant once they are established.
 They rebloom multiple times in a season.
-For so many reasons, Echinacea should be on every cutflower garden's wish list.
+For so many reasons, Echinacea should be on every cut flower garden's wish list.

-This design was created by Posies Floral Design.
 I love it because it shows how these beauties dance above other flowers.

 #2 - Phlox - I went so many years only knowing about creeping phlox (the kind that work great as a ground cover.
 Only about 5 years ago did I discover tall phlox.
 The scent is light and fresh and perfectly lovely.
-It is a complete battle between which scent I like better peonies or phlox...
-I like one best until the next one blooms.
-I just cannot decide.
-These can be reblooming once they are established.
-Give them a couple years growing in your gardens before expecting this from them though.
-Warning, some phlox are prone to powdery mildew.
-Simply look for varieties that say they aren't and you should be fine.

-If you have been around me much, you know peonies will always be my favorite.
-The pure nostalgia.
-The rarity of them.
 Every year I try to stuff a few more roots into my Gardens.
 Even though they only bloom for 1-2 weeks each year, I simply cannot get enough of these.
 Their bomb of petals.
 Their exquisit scent.
-Their long lasting ability (some have lasted for over 100 years!)
-I simply cannot get enough of these.
-If I could only grow one perennial flower, peonies would be my choice.
-They are so easy to grow, that I am convinced everyone should have at least one peony in their garden.
+Their long lasting ability (some plants have actually lasted for over 100 years!)

 What is the best of all this?

-Tucking peonies into a spring bridal bouquet or phlox into a summer wedding not only brings beauty to the eyes, but also a scent they will never want to forget.
+Tucking peonies into a Spring bridal bouquet or phlox into a summer wedding not only brings beauty to the eyes, but also a scent they will never want to forget.

 When I can grow these stunning special flowers for a special wedding or event.
 That really makes my heart sing.